Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 You will learn:

-- Components of a blister pack
+Components of a Blister Pack

-- And much more…
+And much more…

 Chapter One – What is Blister Packaging?

-Blisters and lidding structures can be designed in such a way that it cannot be opened easily without following the instructions specified by the manufacturer.
+Blisters and lidding structures can be designed so that they cannot be opened easily without following instructions specified by a manufacturer.
 This prevents children, and even seniors, from accidentally taking the drug.
-This design is known as child-resistant (CR) packaging.
+This design is known as child-resistant (CR) packaging

 Chapter Two – The Blister Packaging Process